Views2k/Wisp/README.md

 The boost and tire-temperature Appearance preview fixes from 2.3.2 remain included.
 Existing settings, profiles, tire calibration and saved runs are preserved.

+There is a bug present in all versions that could cause delayed or choppy tachometer needle movement. **Disabling G-Sync/VRR** is the appropriate remedy until the next hotfix is released.

 ### Included from Wisp 2.3

 **Drift mode** holds the power and torque numbers and needles through brief